-Exempt from visa requirements are :
+Exempt from visa requirements for the departments listed above are :

 nationals of the European Union, the European Economic Area (EEA), and Switzerland.